microsoft/rest-api-fuzz-testing/docs/how-to-onboard-a-tool.md

 In this example, the `container` field defines the docker image.
 As explained in Step One, RAFT will download this container if it is not present or outdated locally.

-For private Docker registries, when the orchestrator starts it will search the key vault for secrets that begin with `PrivateRegistry` and register them in alphabetical order so that each is available for use.
-Registries will be searched for the requested image in the same order, starting with the private registries and then iterating through the public Docker Hub.
+For private Docker registries, when the orchestrator starts it will search the RAFT service key vault for secrets that begin with `PrivateRegistry` and enable container deployment from those registries.
 </br>

 ## Step Five: Define Run and Idle Sections

-The `run` and `idle` sections define how RAFT will execute a security tool under normal use and for debugging tool runs, respectively.
-When tool execution completes in the former scenario, the parent container is marked for deletion and recycles; in the latter scenario, the container is not deleted and must be removed manually, providing operators the ability to connect to it to investigate issues.
+The `run` and `idle` sections define how RAFT will start the specified container under normal or debug use, respectively.
+When tool execution completes in the former scenario, the parent container is marked for deletion and garbage collected; in the latter scenario, the container is not deleted and must be removed manually, providing operators the ability to connect to it to investigate issues.